Lucille E. Dabney

 PRESIDENT & CEO

-Luci Dabney has over 30 years’ experience in the nonprofit, corporate, small business, and higher education fields.
+Luci Dabney has over 30 years’ of experience in the nonprofit, corporate, small business, and higher education fields.
 She serves as PACE’s president and CEO.
 Prior to her move to Pittsburgh in 2005, she was the owner of the consulting firm, Dabney & Associates.
 She was the prime consultant and project manager on a multi-year project to recast public support for the arts in the city of Austin, Texas.

 Ms. Dabney worked as a sub-consultant to Decision Information Resources, Inc. on a multi-year project to evaluate W. K. Kellogg Foundation’s grantee capacity building programming; National Arts Strategies; and the Stevens Group at LarsonAllen as part of the Ford Foundation’s Working Capital Fund Program.
 She also served as the Executive Director of the Cultural Arts Council of Houston/Harris County where she supervised a $7 million dollar grants program that annually awarded funds to 140 arts and non-arts organizations and 40 individual artists.